Here is a list of research articles that discuss the comparative safety pros and cons of homebirths and births in hospital.

 11 November 2011

 "The results support a policy of offering healthy women with low risk pregnancies a choice of birth setting.
 Women planning birth in a midwifery unit and multiparous women planning birth at home experience fewer interventions than those planning birth in an obstetric unit with no impact on perinatal outcomes.
-For nulliparous women, planned home births also have fewer interventions but have poorer perinatal outcomes."
+For nulliparous women, planned home births also have fewer interventions but have poorer perinatal outcomes."- For healthy women with low risk pregnancies, the incidence of adverse perinatal outcomes is low in all birth settings

-• For healthy multiparous women with a low risk pregnancy, there are no differences in adverse perinatal outcomes between planned births at home or in a midwifery unit compared with planned births in an obstetric unit
+- For healthy multiparous women with a low risk pregnancy, there are no differences in adverse perinatal outcomes between planned births at home or in a midwifery unit compared with planned births in an obstetric unit

-• For healthy nulliparous women with a low risk pregnancy, the risk of an adverse perinatal outcome seems to be higher for planned births at home, and the intrapartum transfer rate is high in all settings other than an obstetric unit."
+- For healthy nulliparous women with a low risk pregnancy, the risk of an adverse perinatal outcome seems to be higher for planned births at home, and the intrapartum transfer rate is high in all settings other than an obstetric unit."

 Homebirth: an annotated guide to the literature.
 May 2011